Astragalus

 Botanical Name: Astragalus membranaceus

-Astragalus has been used for thousands of years in Oriental medicine as a strength building and longevity herb.
-It is known worldwide for its powerful tonic and adaptogenic, anti-inflammatory and antioxidant properties.
-It’s a tasty herb that is also used in many Oriental culinary dishes for its flavor and health benefits.
+Astragalus has been used for thousands of years in Traditional Chinese Medicine as a strength-building and longevity herb.
+It is known worldwide for its powerful tonic and adaptogenic, anti-inflammatory, and antioxidant properties.
+It’s a tasty herb that is also used in many Asian culinary dishes for its flavor and health benefits.

-Below is an overview of astragalus, combining and interpreting the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
-Gain a balanced and thorough understanding of the healing properties of astragalus.
+Below is an overview of jojoba, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of jojoba.

-How to use Astragalus and take FULL advantage of it's healing powers!
+How to take FULL advantage of Astragalus's healing powers...

 Western